 A: The John Wesley Powell Museum at 6 North Lake Powell Blvd. in Page is also the Visitor Center.
 You can get information on local activities, tours, and ask questions.
 There is also the Carl Hayden Visitor Center for the Glen Canyon Dam on Highway 89.
-They have exhibits and tours of the dam and short films that play throughout the day.
+They have exhibits, tours of the dam, and short films that play throughout the day.

 Q: How to get to Antelope Canyon?
 Do you have to go in with a tour?
 When is the best time of day to go?